drewww/prism/_sources/making-a-roguelike/part12.rst.txt

 .. code:: lua

     prism.registerActor("Chest", function(contents)
-      local chest = prism.Actor.fromComponents {
+    return prism.Actor.fromComponents {
         prism.components.Name("Chest"),
         prism.components.Position(),
-         prism.components.Inventory(),
+        prism.components.Inventory{items = contents},
         prism.components.Drawable("(", prism.Color4.YELLOW),
         prism.components.Container(),
         prism.components.Collider()
     }

-      if contents then
-         local inventory = chest:expect(prism.components.Inventory)
-         --- @cast contents Actor[]
-         for _, actor in ipairs(contents) do
-            assert(actor:get(prism.components.Item), "Contents of a chest must be an item!") inventory:addItem(actor)
-         end
-      end

-      return chest
     end)

 Let's break this down a little since this is the first time we're really making use of the factory to take optional parameters for an actor.
-First we create a chest just like you should be used to at this point.
-We create an actor from a list of components.
-The next step is we check if the contents parameter is not nil.
-If so we go through all the contents and put them into the chest's inventory.
-Pretty simple, but there's an important note here!
-Any parameters passed into and ActorFactory should always be optional!
-If they're not some of prism's subsystems like Geometer might crash.
+We accept a contents argument to the Chest constructor.
+All parameters to the factory function MUST be optional!
+In this case it'd set items = nil and inventory wouldn't see the field.
+If this parameter is not optional Geometer will crash on startup!

 Cracking a cold one
 -------------------